 Discussion with teachers on results day

-Regarding performance on different papers, proximity to grade boundaries and whether it’s worth getting papers back or remarked.
+Regarding performance on different assessments, proximity to grade boundaries and whether it’s worth getting assessments remarked.
 For Maths and English, resitting is compulsory for students failing to achieve a pass (grade 4) if they are under 18 and/or studying full time.
 In other circumstances e.g. apprenticeships, it may be possible not to resit some GCSEs, but to take a functional skills qualification instead of the GCSE.
 For other subjects, resits are not compulsory but low grades may affect decisions about A Level choices – again, teachers can provide invaluable support here.

 Speak to the Sixth form or College